kahun/awesome-sysadmin/README.md

 * [The Foreman](http://theforeman.org/) - Foreman is a complete lifecycle management tool for physical and virtual servers.
 FOSS.
 * [Cobbler](http://www.cobblerd.org/) - Cobbler is a Linux installation server that allows for rapid setup of network installation environments.
 * [Mesos](http://mesos.apache.org/) - Develop and run resource-efficient distributed systems.
+* [Tsuru](http://www.tsuru.io/) - Tsuru is an extensible and open source Platform as a Service software.

 ## Cloud Orchestration